 On 4 May 2023, the WHO Director-General concurred with the advice offered by the IHR Emergency Committee regarding the COVID-19 pandemic.
 COVID-19 is now an established and ongoing health issue which no longer constitutes a public health emergency of international concern (PHEIC).

-"We should not let down our guard, keep vaccinating vulnerable groups and strengthen surveillance.
+However, COVID-19 still represents a global health threat.
+We should not let down our guard, is important to keep vaccinating vulnerable groups and strengthen surveillance.
 It is also time to focus on preparing better for future emergencies and rebuilding better for a healthier and sustainable future.
 View WHO statement

-As the specialized health agency for the Americas and the Regional Office of the World Health Organization, PAHO is providing essential leadership, coordination, and assistance to fight the spread of COVID-19, save lives, and protect the most vulnerable population groups -including health workers- in all 51 countries and territories of the Region.
+As the specialized health agency for the Americas and the Regional Office of the World Health Organization, PAHO provided essential leadership, coordination, and assistance to fight the spread of COVID-19, save lives, and protect the most vulnerable population groups -including health workers- in all 51 countries and territories of the Region.

 Take a look at some of the ways PAHO/WHO is responding to the COVID-19 in the Americas.